rolfvreijdenberger/izzum-statemachine/README.md

     public function setGreen() {
         $this->setColor('green');
     }
-    ...also some methods for red and orange protected function setColor($color) {
+    //there are also some methods for red and orange (not shown here) protected function setColor($color) {
         $this->setSwitchTime();
         $this->color = $color;